oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

       ![Image alt text](images/create-data-16.png)

-   6. All 4 tables are now created and ready to be configured for Spatial.
+19. All 4 tables are now created and ready to be configured for Spatial.

      ![Image alt text](images/create-data-17.png)

 ## Task 2: Configure Warehouses Table using Geometry Column

-Next ......
+Next you configure the WAREHOUSES table for Spatial by generating a geometry column from the coordinate columns.

-1. ...
+1. Begin by adding a geometry column (column with type SDO_GEOMETRY).

       ```
       <copy>